RedisGears/RedisGears/docs/sync_and_async_run.md

 # Call Blocking Commands

-Redis has a few commands that blocks the client and executed asynchroniusly when some condition holds (commands like [blpop](https://redis.io/commands/blpop/)).
+Redis has a few commands that blocks the client and executed asynchronously when some condition holds (commands like [blpop](https://redis.io/commands/blpop/)).
 In general, such commands are not suppose to be called inside a script and calling them will result in running their none blocking logic.
 For example, [blpop](https://redis.io/commands/blpop/) will basically runs lpop and return empty result if the list it empty.

 RedisGears allows running blocking commands using `client.callAsync` API. `client.callAsync` will execute the blocking command and return a promise object which will be resolved when the command invocation finished (notice that `client.callAsync` allow calling any command and not just blocking but it will always return a promise object that will be resolve later, so **using it for regular commands is less efficient**).